applifaction/beard-guard/readme.md

 [Desktop Entry]
 Type=Application
 Name=Beard Guard
-Exec=/full/path/to/venv/bin/python /full/path/to/beard_guard.py
+Exec=/full/path/to/venv/bin/python /full/path/to/beard-guard/beard_guard.py
 X-GNOME-Autostart-enabled=true
 ```

+## Key Features

+* Real-time face and hand landmark detection (MediaPipe) to detect when your hand nears your beard or nails
+* Randomized alarm playback to prevent habituation
+* Alarm automatically stops after 2 seconds or as soon as you move your hand away
+* Cross-platform audio support: no additional setup required
+* Fully local processing—no video data leaves your machine

 ## Requirements

 * Python 3.8 or higher
 * USB or integrated webcam

----

 ## License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.

-**Contribute**: Issues and pull requests are welcome.
-Let’s help more people overcome trichotillomania and nail biting with Beard Guard!
+**Contribute:** Issues and pull requests are welcome.
+Help more people curb unwanted habits with Beard Guard!